Eliminate Low Cost Risks Especially Where the Benefits Are Great

 Whether to put forth effort to reduce or eliminate unnecessary risks may be evaluated on a cost-benefit basis.
 In the context of insurance, the costs of reducing or eliminating issues that might interfere with your right to coverage are sometimes very low, while benefit of doing so is quite high.
 For example, in a previous article of ours which can be found here, we discussed the importance of timely informing an insurer of a claim.
 While the law is fairly liberal in protecting insureds in that area, the cost of timely informing the insurer of a claim is low, yet the failure to do so can be costly.
 In this article, we discuss the rigmarole (cost) an insured went through over the timing of submitting a proof of loss to his insurer.

 In Makryllos v.
 Citizens Property Insur.
 Co., Case No. 2D11-2842 (Fla.
 2d DCA Dec.
 28, 2012), Citizens Property Insurance Company (“Citizens”) issued an insurance policy to Nicholas Makryllos (“Insured”) for a residential property.
-After rain allegedly caused damage to the roof and the interior of the home, Insured submitted a claim to Citizens.
-Citizens denied the claim for the roof damage but paid for damages to the interior.
+After rain allegedly caused damage to the roof and the home’s interior, Insured submitted a claim to Citizens.
+Although Citizens denied the insured’s claim for roof damage, they did pay for damages to the home’s interior.

-Insured later submitted a supplemental claim asserting additional roof and interior damage.
+Insured later submitted a supplemental claim asserting additional damage to the roof and interior of the home.
 Citizens, through its counsel, responded to Insured by advising that it invoked the right to examine him under oath.
 The letter stated:

 The policy actually said something somewhat different, namely that Insured was required to provide a Sworn Proof of Loss within 60 days of Citizens’ request for it, not within 60 days from the date of the loss.
 Citizens initially scheduled the examination for a date that was within 60 days of the date of its letter requesting the examination and advising that Citizens requested the Sworn Proof of Loss.
 However, the examination was rescheduled several times.
 Each time it was rescheduled, the letter from Citizens included the statement that Insured was expected to submit the Proof of Loss either before or at the time of the examination.
 Ultimately, the examination proceeded approximately six months after Citizens’ request.